-Clearing Agreement with Cantor
+Clearing Agreements with Cantor

-The Company receives certain clearing services from Cantor pursuant to its clearing agreement.
-These clearing services are provided in exchange for payment by the Company of third-party clearing costs and allocated costs.
+The Company and its subsidiaries receive certain clearing services from Cantor and its subsidiaries pursuant to several clearing agreements, including the Clearing Services Agreement.
+These clearing services are provided in exchange for payment by the Company and its subsidiaries of third-party clearing costs and allocated costs.
 The costs associated with these payments are included as part of "Fees to related parties" in the Company's unaudited Condensed Consolidated Statements of Operations.
 The costs for these services are included as part of the charges to BGC for services provided by Cantor and its affiliates as discussed in "Service Agreements" above.